srimuthurajesh/Tech-Notes/devops/kubernetes.md

 > gateway for all requests, responsible for authentication and communication.

 #### 2. etcd storage:
-> A key-value store that holds cluster state information and is used by Kubernetes components for coordination.
+> key-value store that holds cluster state information.

 #### 3. kube-controller-manager:
-> Monitors the cluster state and ensures that the desired state is maintained (e.g., replication, node management).
+> Monitors the cluster state

 #### 4. cloud-controller-manager:
-> Manages cloud-specific operations (like load balancing, storage) for Kubernetes clusters running in cloud environments.
+> Manages cloud-specific operations (like load balancing, storage) while running in cloud environments.

 #### 5. kube-scheduler:
-> Decides on which node a new pod should be scheduled based on resource availability and constraints.
+> Decides on which node a new pod should be scheduled based on resource availability

 ### Node Components: